FN03 Substantiation, Disclosure and Accountability for the Receipt of Contributions from Non-Governmental Sources (See also FNG01)

-It is imperative that cash and checks are deposited as quickly as possible upon receipt, as mandated by Policy FN01 and Guideline FNG01.
+It is imperative that cash and checks are deposited as quickly as possible upon receipt, as mandated by Policy FN01 - Processing Cash Revenues and Policy FNG01 - Flow and Accountability of Gifts and Grants from Non-Governmental Sources.
 Likewise, it is important that monies are also deposited to the correct accounts.
 To facilitate this process, departments must promptly forward monies received to their Research Office (or applicable office, as designated by the area budget executive), along with the corresponding support documentation.
-The Research Office (or designated area) will subsequently prepare a Report of Cash Receipts (IBIS form "ROCR").
-Monies will then be promptly forwarded for deposit, as established by the Financial Officer and in accordance with Policy FN01.
+The Research Office (or designated area) will subsequently prepare a Report of Cash Receipts ("ROCR").
+Monies will then be promptly forwarded for deposit, as established by the Financial Officer and in accordance with Policy FN01 - Processing Cash Revenues.

 Non-cash gifts must be processed promptly as well, as categorized and specified in the sections that follow (as applicable).